SamTebbs33/DirTag/README.md

 <a id="Features">Features
 ==========================
 * Creates a directory tag (bash alias) that you can use to swiftly cd to the current directory
-* The aliases can be stored in a file of your choice
+* The aliases can be stored in a file of your choice (soon!)
-* List all previously created aliases
+* List all previously created aliases (soon!)

 <a id="Installation">Installation
 ==========================